PhilipKalts/PhilipKalts/README.md

 - 👋 Hi, I’m @Philip Kaltsounis
-- 💻 I'm the lead Developer/Programmer of Takeback Studios
+- 💻 I'm a Unity Developer at Traptics
 - 📫 You can reach me via this email: philkalts@gmail.com
 - 💎 You can view my portfolio here: philipkaltsounis.com